modo-github/enviroplusweb/README.md

     fan_gpio = False
     ```

+Temperature and humidity readings will vary depending on how you assambled your Enviro board with your Raspberry Pi.
+Find an alternative device/reference for measurnig temperature and humidity to compare the readings.
+Then if needed you can compensate the values changing the `factor_temp` and `factor_humi` numbers to adjust them.

 Maybe you want to run Enviro Plus Web at boot, then just type in the terminal:

 ```